-Investments in basic scientific research are among the highest return on investment of any that our society can make.
+Investments in basic scientific research provide some of the highest returns on investment of any that our society can make.
 As a scientist and successful businessman, Bill Foster believes that keeping the technological pipeline full – from basic research, to technology development, to market driven deployment of advanced manufacturing technologies – is crucial to our country’s long term economic health.

 As a scientist at Fermi National Accelerator Laboratory for more than 20 years, and an entrepreneur in a successful high-tech manufacturing business before that, Bill Foster understands the long-term benefits of investments in science and technology.
 Bill has designed and built particle accelerators, integrated circuits, superconducting magnets, computer hardware and software systems used identify the Top Quark (the heaviest known form of matter), and computer systems that control theater lights from Disneyland to the Metropolitan Opera.
 The company that Bill started with his brother now provides more than 500 manufacturing jobs in the Midwest, and when Bill first ran for Congress, his campaign was endorsed by 31 Nobel Prize winners.

 Over time, long-term investments in education and scientific research have provided the highest return on investment of any that our country can make.
 Studies indicate that over half of our economic growth during the last 50 years is due to investment in science and technology.
 Medical advances to cure chronic diseases like diabetes will be crucial to controlling future health care costs.
 And yet, these investments are also difficult to sustain politically due to the short-term incentives for our nation’s political leaders.
 Career politicians naturally care only about what will help them win the next election, rather than making the long-term investments that may enrich the lives of children but will not pay off for decades.
 The only solution to this dilemma is electing people like Bill Foster who value the long-term interests of our country above those of the political expediency that drive mindless cuts to investments in science and technology.